marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Argument**: See Function

+**Boolean**: A Boolean value (named after the mathematician George Bool) is one that can only have one of two values, normally expressed as True or False.

+**Breakpoint**: See Debugger.
+A point set in a program to force the debugger to stop running at full speed and enter line-at-a-time mode.

 **Comment**: Text inserted into a program for the sole-purpose of human-readability.
 Comments have no effect on the actual running of the program, but are an essential part of programming nonetheless.
 Turning statements into comments is also a convenient way to temporarily remove a line from your program, without permanently deleting it.

+**Condition**: Something that a programming language can evaluate to a Boolean value (a True or False), and hence use as the basis of a decision that affects program flow.

+**Debugger**: A debugger (properly symbolic debugger) is a piece of software that enables a programmer to step through a program line-at-a-time, watching variable values, and following exactly what their program is doing.
+This is not the only way to debug a program, but is often the easiest way.
+Debuggers can either be set to set through programs when the user presses a key, or to run the program as normal (full-speed mode) until it reaches a predefined point (a breakpoint).
+The debugger built into VSCode always starts in full-speed mode, but setting a breakpoint on the first line will force it to stop and enter line-at-a-time mode straight away.

 **Flake8**: The linting system for python that we are using in this course.